Skip to content

 lowcut : float, optional

-Lower frequency bound (Hz) for butterworth bandpass filter, required if filter_method='butter'
+Lower frequency bound (Hz) for butterworth filter.
+Required if filter_method='butter'.

 highcut : float, optional

-Upper frequency bound (Hz) for butterworth bandpass filter, required if filter_method='butter'
+Upper frequency bound (Hz) for butterworth filter.
+Required if filter_method='butter'.

 freq_step : float, optional